-The Sheffield City Region has recently been renamed to the South Yorkshire Mayoral Combined Authority and is made up of the four Councils of Barnsley, Doncaster, Rotherham and Sheffield.
+South Yorkshire Mayoral Combined Authority is made up of the four Councils of Doncaster, Barnsley, Rotherham and Sheffield.

-There is a range of business growth, skills and economic development support available for the private sector through the Mayoral Combined Authority (MCA) and Local Enterprise Partnership (LEP).
+There is a range of business growth, skills and economic development support available through the Mayoral Combined Authority (MCA) and Local Enterprise Partnership (LEP).

 Receive expert, tailored support to upskill and grow your business through digitalisation